 3. High Rate of Page Bounce

 Google prioritizes the bounce rate in its rank algorithm.
 When the said algorithm detects that high bounce rate on your website, it’s an indicator that the content isn’t high quality.
-This may also mean that people didn’t really find what they’re looking for when they clicked on your website.
+This may also mean that people didn’t really find what they were looking for when they clicked on your website.

 People usually have very short attention spans.
 If they don’t quickly find what they’re looking for on your website, chances are, they’re going to look for it somewhere else.
 This might be due to a lack of helpful content, the overall design of the webpage, or the slow loading speed of the website.
 Hence, you should identify the causes of your high page bounce rate and find ways to improve them.
 If you need help resolving your website issues, you can hire a reliable web designer.
 You can read this blog post to help you find a reliable designer.